-Savicell's proprietary Well-Shield™ technology has broad application in identifying disease status in multiple diseases that include cancer and autoimmune diseases.
+Savicell's proprietary ImmunoBiopsy™ technology has broad application in identifying disease status in multiple diseases that include cancer and autoimmune diseases.
+Savicell immune platform measures metabolic changes in the immune system.
+These energy changes to glycolysis give the immune system the ability (effector function) to attack disease, including cancer.
+Diseases produce unique signatures in immune metabolic profiles that ImmunoBiopsy™ can use to distinguish between and within various ailments.
 It may be used to track treatment effectiveness, including immunotherapy.
 Our initial focus is on lung cancer.

 ImmunoBiopsy™ demonstrated multiple compelling, cross validated clinical studies in lung cancer.
 Including studies published in Cancer Immunology and Immunotherapy and Respiratory Research.
 The later published study published in Feb 2023 showed specificity and specificity of 94% and 97%, respectively.

 Lung cancer remains the leading cause of death from cancer, worldwide.
 Developing early detection diagnostic methods, especially non-invasive methods, is a critical component to raising the overall survival rate and prognosis for lung cancer.
 The purpose of this study is to evaluate two protocols of a novel in vitro cellular immune response test to detect lung cancer.
 The test specifically quantifies the glycolysis metabolism pathway, which is a biomarker for the activation level of immune cells.
 It summarizes the results of two clinical trials, where each deploys a different protocol’s version of this test for the detection of lung cancer.
 In the later clinical trial, an improved test protocol is applied.